MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/matrix.rst

 - `postRotate(angle)`
 - `postScale(scaleX, scaleY)`

-A `Matrix` can also get transformations from an other `Matrix` with the contatenate and set methods:
+A `Matrix` can also get transformations from an other `Matrix` with the concatenate and set methods:

 - `preConcat(matrix)`
 - `postConcat(matrix)`